Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 There, he used his gem-studded throne and shone brighter than the sun.
 Winter ended, and a new day was born.
 Henceforth, the day is called “Navroz”.
 “Nav” means new, and “Roz” means day in Persian.
 Parsis have been celebrating this event as their New Year for 3,500 years.
 The Iranian calendar begins on the day of the Parsi New Year.

 The Parsi community celebrated Navroz on the first day of spring.
 Jamshed-e-Navroz (pronounced [nowˈɾuːz]; lit. ‘new day’) is the Iranian New Year, known as Persian New Year.
-They celebrated the Navroz on the day of Vernal (spring) Equinox.
+They celebrated the Navroz on the day of the Vernal (spring) Equinox.

 Read New Year & Christmas Carnival celebration in Kolkata